DON'T MISS OUT

 1. Calculate all forms of income

 Whether you’re optimising your personal spending or building a business budget, your first step should be aggregating all of your forms of income.
-Your net income determines how much you can afford to spend.
-It also indicates your take-home pay and whether your business performance is growing or stagnating.
+Your net income determines how much you can afford to spend and indicates your take-home pay and whether your business performance is growing or stagnating.

 To find out how much money your business is bringing in, refer to your profit and loss statement or income statement.
 Depending on your business model, you may have several income sources, so be sure to include any and all revenue streams in this section.